pjeena/Customer_analytics_to_aid_marketing_campaigns-using-LLM/README.md

 ### 2. Generating Summaries and an Advertisement (Customer Modeling):

-Once the reviews are collected, we create a vector store using pinecone python client to store the vector embeddings(hugging face) generated from reviews.
+Once the reviews are collected, we create a **vector database** using pinecone python client to store the vector embeddings(hugging face) generated from reviews.
 After that, LangChain is used to generate a summary that highlights the most significant insights and sentiments expressed in the reviews.
 Here, gpt-4 LLM is used to generate summaries and Advertisement.
 This summary can be a valuable resource for understanding customer sentiment  based on a query related to the product and to improve marketing strategies and reach a broader audience.
 Here, gpt-4 model is used to generate summaries and Advertisement.
 One can tune the parameters to generate the output more relevant to the specific product.

 ### 3. Review Analytics: